 In a December 2018 talk at an all-girls school in North London, Michelle Obama was asked how she felt about being viewed as a “symbol of hope.”

-That’s when the former First Lady disclosed something countless millions of women and men around the world experience, but often don’t have a name for.
+That’s when the former First Lady disclosed something countless millions of women and men worldwide experience, but often don’t have a name for.
 “I still have a little [bit of] impostor syndrome, it never goes away, that you’re actually listening to me.”

 Impostor syndrome describes a core belief that we’re not as bright or competent or talented as people think we are.
 That we’ve somehow managed to fool college admissions officers, hiring managers, clients, patients, the American public… basically, anyone who believes otherwise.

-The term impostor phenomenon, as it’s more accurately known in the world of psychology, was coined in 1978 by psychologists Pauline Clance and Suzanne Imes in a paper titled The Impostor Phenomenon Among High Achieving Women.
+The term impostor phenomenon, as it’s known in psychology, was coined in 1978 by psychologists Pauline Clance and Suzanne Imes in a paper titled The Impostor Phenomenon Among High Achieving Women.

 I’ve met countless men who struggle with these same, “I’m in over my head and they’re going to find out” feelings; among them an attorney who argued in front of the U.S. Supreme Court, a commander with the Canadian mounted police, a winner of the MacArthur “Genius Grant,” and a NASA astronaut.

-Before unpacking Michelle Obama’s impostor syndrome, I need to make a few things clear.
+Before unpacking Michelle Obama’s impostor syndrome, I must clarify a few things.

 First, I’ve never met the former First Lady.
 Even if I had, I would never pretend to speak for her.